-an "extinguishment of rights" in capital assets and hence falls within the definition of 'transfer' under Section 2(47) of the ITA but has been specifically exempted from capital gains tax by Section 47(vii) of the ITA.
+The SC of India in Grace Collis14 has held that a transfer of shares of the amalgamating company constitutes an "extinguishment of rights" in capital assets and hence falls within the definition of 'transfer' under Section 2(47) of the ITA but has been specifically exempted from capital gains tax by Section 47(vii) of the ITA.
 Consequently, if an amalgamation does not meet the conditions of the exemption under Section 47, the transfer of shares could be regarded as a taxable transfer under the ITA.

-- iii.
+- v.
 Transfer of shares held in an Indian company by an amalgamating foreign company, in a scheme of amalgamation, to the amalgamated foreign company if both the conditions below are satisfied: - At least 25% of the shareholders of the amalgamating foreign company continue to remain shareholders of the amalgamated foreign company.
-Hence, when read along with the definition of 'amalgamation' in Section 2(IB), shareholders of the amalgamating company holding 3/4th in value of shares who become shareholders of the amalgamated company must constitute at least 25% of the total number of shareholders of the amalgamated company. - Such transfer does not attract capital gains tax in the amalgamating company's country of incorporation. - iv.
-Transfer of shares in a foreign company in an amalgamation between two foreign companies, where such transfer results in an indirect transfer of Indian shares.
-The conditions to be satisfied to avail exemption from capital gains tax liability are the same as in point (iii) above.
+Hence, when read along with the definition of 'amalgamation' in Section 2(1B), shareholders of the amalgamating company holding 3/4th in value of shares who become shareholders of the amalgamated company must constitute at least 25% of the total number of shareholders of the amalgamated company. - Such transfer does not attract capital gains tax in the amalgamating company's country of incorporation.15 - vi.
+Transfer of shares in a foreign company in an amalgamation between two foreign companies, where such transfer results in an indirect transfer of Indian shares.16 The conditions to be satisfied to avail exemption from capital gains tax liability are the same as in point (iii) above.17

-In both cases (iii) and (iv), the cost of acquisition of the shares for the amalgamated foreign company will be deemed to be the cost for which the amalgamating foreign company had acquired such shares, and the period of holding of such shares by the amalgamated foreign company would include the period for which the shares had been held by the amalgamating foreign company.
+In both cases (iii) and (iv), the cost of acquisition of the shares for the amalgamated foreign company will be deemed to be the cost for which the amalgamating foreign company had acquired such shares,18 and the period of